Gloucester railway station: History

 In 1901, the Cheltenham Loop, now known as 'the Gloucester avoiding line', was re-instated, primarily for goods traffic, but also for passengers from 1908.
 Between 1914 and 1920, the GWR station was expanded with a second long platform north of the running lines, two centre tracks for through movements and bay platforms.
 The two main platforms were also split in two with a scissors crossing in the middle.
-In 1951, the Western station was renamed Gloucester Central and the Midland station renamed Gloucester Eastgate to avoid confusion.
+On 17 September 1951, the Western station was renamed Gloucester Central and the Midland station renamed Gloucester Eastgate to avoid confusion.

-By the mid-1960s, plans were floated to rationalise the stations - the 1914 upside platform at Gloucester Central was reduced to a parcels-only platform and Gloucester Eastgate was reduced to two platforms.
+By the mid-1960s, plans were floated to rationalise the stations – the 1914 upside platform at Gloucester Central was reduced to a parcels-only platform and Gloucester Eastgate was reduced to two platforms.
 There was also a proposal for an entirely new station on the triangular junction east of the existing stations, to avoid the troublesome reversals, but this was not taken further.
-Even then, although the through-platforms of Gloucester Eastgate on the Bristol-Birmingham (former Midland Railway) line avoided the still-current problems with trains having to reverse direction, it was seen as a hindrance because the Tuffley Loop line had five level crossings, which caused a lot of traffic problems in town.
-Therefore, in 1975, Gloucester Eastgate and the Tuffley Loop line were closed and all operations were concentrated at Gloucester Central.
-This station was redeveloped and re-opened in 1977 with new station buildings and an extended platform at 1977 ft, long enough to take two Inter-City 125 trains then being introduced to the Western Region.
+Even then, although the through-platforms of Gloucester Eastgate on the Bristol–Birmingham (former Midland Railway) line avoided the still-current problems with trains having to reverse direction, it was seen as a hindrance because the Tuffley Loop line had five level crossings, which caused a lot of traffic problems in town.
+Therefore, on 1 December 1975, Gloucester Eastgate and the Tuffley Loop line were closed and all operations were concentrated at Gloucester Central.
+This station was redeveloped and re-opened in 1977 with new station buildings and an extended platform, which, at 1977 ft, was long enough to take two of the Inter-City 125 trains then being introduced to the Western Region.
 In 1984, the 1914 parcels platform was brought back into use as a passenger platform and a new footbridge was opened to provide access.

 On New Year's Eve 2010, a fire broke out in the booking office due to arson and the ground floor was severely damaged.
 The booking office was closed for over a year while the station was refurbished and a temporary ticket office was erected to the right of the entrance.
-In May 2013, the new booking office was reopened by Richard Graham, MP for Gloucester and new lifts were installed.
+In May 2013, the new booking office was reopened by Richard Graham, MP for Gloucester, and new lifts were installed.
 Further redevelopment is being planned after complaints that the station does not give a good impression for visitors to the city.

 In September 2015, Gloucester Railway Station was the first to sign up to a football style card system for dealing with constant trouble makers.